-Bigfoot campers are manufactured by Bigfoot RV, which was founded in 1978 by Clyde Burgess, Erwin Kreig, and Terry Mayall.
+Bigfoot campers are manufactured by Bigfoot RV.
+Clyde Burgess, Erwin Kreig, and Terry Mayall founded the company in 1978.
 Terry was seeking a way to have his own company.
 Meanwhile, Erwin owned Boler, a small trailer company.
-So the three pooled their skills and visions to create Bigfoot.
+So, the three pooled their skills and visions to create Bigfoot.

 Bigfoot RV temporarily shut down in 2008 due to finances.
-One year later, the company assets were reacquired by a previous Operations Manager named Grant Bilodeau.
+One year later, a previous Operations Manager named Grant Bilodeau acquired the company assets.
 Bilodeau relaunched the company in 2010, making campers that continue to delight RVers throughout North America.

 Customers can order Bigfoot campers through factory outlets located in Canada and the United States.
 And because they are a high-quality RV, you can often find used Bigfoots in great condition through sites like RV Trader or Facebook Marketplace.